History of the compass

-The compass is a magnetometer used for navigation and orientation that shows direction in regards to the geographic cardinal points.
+The compass is a magnetometer used for navigation and orientation that shows direction in regard to the geographic cardinal points.
 The structure of a compass consists of the compass rose, which displays the four main directions on it: East (E), South (S), West (W) and North (N).
 The angle increases in the clockwise position.
-North corresponds to 0°, so east is 90°, south is 180° and west is 270°.
+North corresponds to 0°, east is 90°, south is 180° and west is 270°.

-The history of the compass started more than 2000 years ago during the Han dynasty (202 BC – 220 AD).
+The history of the compass started more than 2,000 years ago during the Han dynasty (202 BC – 220 AD).
 The first compasses were made of lodestone, a naturally magnetized stone of iron, in Han dynasty China.
 It was called the "South Pointing Fish" and was used for land navigation by the mid-11th century during the Song dynasty (960–1279 AD).
 Shen Kuo provided the first explicit description of a magnetized needle in 1088 and Zhu Yu mentioned its use in maritime navigation in the text Pingzhou Table Talks, dated 1111–1117.
 Later compasses were made of iron needles, magnetized by striking them with a lodestone.
 Magnetized needles and compasses were first described in medieval Europe by the English theologian Alexander Neckam (1157–1217 AD).
 The first literary description of a compass in Western Europe was recorded in around 1190 and in the Islamic world 1232.
 Dry compasses begin appearing around 1269 in medieval Europe and 1300 in the medieval Islamic world.
 This was replaced in the early 20th century by the liquid-filled magnetic compass.

 Navigation prior to the compass

 Before the introduction of the compass, geographical position and direction at sea were primarily determined by the sighting of landmarks, supplemented with the observation of the position of celestial bodies.
 Other techniques included sampling mud from the seafloor (China), analyzing the flight path of birds, and observing wind, sea debris, and sea state (Polynesia and elsewhere).
 Objects that have been understood as having been used for navigation by measuring the angles between celestial objects were discovered in the Indus Valley site of Lothal.
 The Norse are believed to have used a type of sun compass to locate true north.
-On cloudy days, the Vikings may have used cordierite or some other birefringent crystal to determine the sun's direction and elevation from the polarization of daylight; their astronomical knowledge was sufficient to let them use this information to determine their proper heading.
+On cloudy days, the Norse may have used cordierite or some other birefringent crystal to determine the sun's direction and elevation from the polarization of daylight; their astronomical knowledge was sufficient to let them use this information to determine their proper heading.
 The invention of the compass made it possible to determine a heading when the sky was overcast or foggy, and when landmarks were not in sight.
 This enabled mariners to navigate safely far from land, increasing sea trade, and contributing to the Age of Discovery.